 Mr. Sachs, who lived in Europe for over 30 years, is a former artistic director of the prestigious Società del Quartetto di Milano.
-He is currently amplifying and rewriting his classic Toscanini biography (for Oxford University Press) and assisting Plácido Domingo with a book about opera performance (W. W. Norton).
+He recently amplified and rewrote his classic Toscanini biography (for Oxford University Press) and assisted Plácido Domingo with a book about opera performance (W. W. Norton).
 From 2011 to 2013 he was the New York Philharmonic’s Leonard Bernstein Scholar-in-Residence.
 He is music critic for the Hudson Review and a frequent contributor to the Sunday cultural supplement of Il Sole—24 Ore, one of Italy’s leading newspapers.

 Mr. Sachs joined the Curtis faculty in 2009.